morpho-org/morpho-blue/certora/README.md

 - [ERC20NoRevert](./dispatch/ERC20NoRevert.sol) which respects the standard but does not revert (and returns false instead).
 - [ERC20USDT](./dispatch/ERC20USDT.sol) which does not strictly respects the standard because it omits the return value of the `transfer` and `transferFrom` functions.

-Additionally, Morpho Blue always goes through a custom transfer library to handle tokens in all the above cases.
+Additionally, Morpho Blue always goes through a custom transfer library to handle ERC20 tokens, notably in all the above cases.
 This library reverts when the transfer is not successful, and this is checked for the case of insufficient funds or insufficient allowance.
 The use of the library can make it difficult for the provers, so the summary is sometimes used in other specification files to ease the verification of rules that rely on the transfer of tokens.